 A tax offset means you can pay less tax on your income.
 If you’re the spouse making a contribution, you could receive an 18% tax offset on the contributions you make to your spouse’s account.
 You can claim the tax offset through your personal tax return.

-Note: no tax offset is available when the spouse receiving the contribution has exceeded their non-concessional contributions cap or their total super balance is $1.6 million or more for the 2018/19 financial year.
+Note: no tax offset is available when the spouse receiving the contribution has exceeded their non-concessional contributions cap for the financial year, or their total super balance is $1.7 million1 or more on 30 June 2021 for the 2021/22 financial year.

 The tax offset depends on your spouse’s income

-If your spouse’s assessable income, reportable employer super contributions and reportable fringe benefits add up to less than $37,000 a year, the first $3,000 of any spouse contributions you make are eligible for an 18% tax offset.
+If your spouse’s assessable income (disregarding your spouse’s First Home Super Saver scheme released amounts for the income year), plus reportable employer super contributions and reportable fringe benefits add up to less than $37,000 a year, the first $3,000 of any spouse contributions you make are eligible for an 18% tax offset.
 This is up to the maximum offset of $540 per year.

 If your spouse’s total income is higher than $37,000, the tax offset gradually reduces up until your spouse’s total income reaches $40,000.
 After this point, the tax offset doesn't apply.

 The table below shows how the tax offset works:

 Your spouse’s annual income

 Your spouse’s final benefit could be taxed at a lower rate